 Toxic shock syndrome is most often caused by exotoxin producing strains of Staphylococcus aureus.
 S. aureus commonly colonizes skin and mucous membranes in humans.
 TSS has been associated with use of tampons and intravaginal contraceptive devices in women and occurs as a complication of skin abscesses or surgery.

-During 2006, there was one case of toxic shock reported in Davis County.
+During 2007, there were no cases of toxic shock reported in Davis County.

 Sexually Transmitted Diseases